microprediction/microprediction/crawler_examples/README.md

 See [Soshed Boa](https://github.com/microprediction/microprediction/blob/master/crawler_examples/soshed_boa.py) for an example of using statsmodels.tsa.ar_model with automated order selection.
 This is a pretty bare-bones crawler at time of writing and could benefit from simple improvements, such as projecting onto discrete values when the time series is obviously quantized (see utilities in [cdfvalues](https://github.com/microprediction/microprediction/blob/master/microprediction/univariate/cdfvalues.py)).

+## Echo state machines

+See the [echochamber](https://github.com/microprediction/echochamber) package.
+As you can see from the [crawler code](https://github.com/microprediction/echochamber/blob/master/echochamber/crawler.py), the ESN is so fast to fit that it simply does it on the fly.
+As with ARIMA example above, this would also benefit from simple improvements.